Wills, Trusts & Probate

 Can a trustee be held personally liable for mistakes?

-Are trustees required to provide regular reports to beneficiaries?
+Are trustees required to report to beneficiaries regularly?

 What should I consider before accepting a trustee appointment?